Amir Hampel is a professor at New York University Shanghai.

 award-winning publications in top journals

-extensive experience in public speaking, media engagement, and research collaboration with companies and social organizations
+experience in public speaking, media engagement, and research collaboration with companies and social organizations

 FOCUS